10 years of Kawasaki W800 ownership - an honest review

 The Good

 Talking of the gauges, they're rather attractive and very much fitting the style.
 If they didn't have a digital clock you'd easily think they'd have been pinched from an older bike.
-On the sides of the tank is a proud, winged, chrome 'W' emblem, also fitting of the era the bike is trying to invoke.
+On the sides of the tank is a proud, winged chrome 'W' emblem, also fitting of the era the bike is trying to invoke.

 The Bad

 Next was the exhaust note, or rather lack of it.
 The bike is too quiet and perhaps a even little tinny.
 There is no engine growl and when idling it can sound like a diesel truck waiting somewhere off in the distance.
-There is no easy way to remedy this either, with the entire exhaust system being one piece (though I have heard of some owners drilling into the mufflers at certain areas - something I'm not going to attempt).
-Modified exhaust systems are available but cost upwards of $1,000(AUD).
+There is no easy way to remedy this either, with the entire exhaust system being one piece (though I have heard of some owners drilling into the mufflers at certain areas.
+Something I am not going to attempt).
+Modified exhaust systems are available but cost upwards of $1,000 AUD ($650 USD/600 EUR/£500 GBP).

 10 years on...

-So after owning the bike for 10 years and putting about 32,000km (20,000 miles) on the clock, here's my newer good/bad summary.
+So after owning the bike for 10 years and putting about 32,000km (20,000 miles) on the clock how do I feel now?

 The Good

 The W800 has been undeniably reliable.
-Not once have I had any major issues, beyond a dead battery.
+Not once have I had any major issues beyond a dead battery.

 Servicing has been simple too, without any faring or water cooling systems in the way.
+There is only 1 disc brake at the front and a drum at the back, making brakes an easy job too.

 On the road, I really appreciate the torque line I mentioned earlier.
 It feels like having a pillion makes no difference when launching at the lights.
 The bike is not a sports bike, but the performance is available where you'd most realistically use it - in city riding.